 Electronic Musical Instruments

 he course focuses on analogue and digital synthesis of audio signals, analogue and digital communication interfaces in music electronics, principles and structure of electronic musical instruments and samplers and their individual parts, and file formats for the transfer of musical information.
-Laboratory exercises are focused on working with hardware and software analog modelling synthesizers, samplers and other types of electronic musical instruments and the principles of sound signals synthesis in Reaktor software.
-Part of the laboratory exercises is the realization of own synthesizer in the Reaktor software.
+Laboratory exercises are focused on working with hardware and software analog modelling synthesizers, samplers and other types of electronic musical instruments andimplementation of sound signals synthesis in Reaktor software.
+Computer exercises are focused on design and implementation of digital audio signal synthesis algorithms in Matlab and C ++.

 Learning outcomes of the course unit

 - explain basic analog and digital methods audio signals synthesis,

 - describe hardware and data transfer of analog and digital communication interface in musical electronics